-Traveller from Vancouver
+Traveller from California

 Close to shopping/business district of Lisbon, but comfortable walking and easy/cheap transport to town centre.
 There are good restaurants all around Lisbon and it is easy travelling distance to tourist attractions, beaches and bars.
 The hotel comes with a quality service, clean rooms and all the expected accessories - includes bar/restaurant but we did not use these.